Basti-Fantasti/searXNG-mcp-server/README.md

 - Restart Claude Desktop after modifying the configuration
 - Ensure SearXNG is running before starting Claude Desktop

-## Claude Code Configuration

-Claude Code automatically detects and uses MCP servers configured in Claude Desktop.
-No additional configuration needed.

-Alternatively, you can configure it separately in the MCP settings within Claude Code.

 ## Usage Examples